 When Marforio was occupying his previous position across the road, the two were well-placed to hold conversations; but we do not have any surviving examples, and with Marforio's incarceration in the Capitoline Museum they are unlikely to be able to correspond again anytime soon.

 From the statue of Lucrezia, continue right, in the direction of Piazza Venezia.
-San Marco (if it is open) may be worth a brief look, especially to admire its broad interior; the best of its treasures is a ninth century mosaic showing an early version of the church itself.
+S Marco (if it is open) may be worth a brief look, especially to admire its broad interior; the best of its treasures is a ninth century mosaic showing an early version of the church itself.
 Then make your way around the side of the Palazzo Venezia, the main component of this large block.
 It contains interesting state rooms, used by Mussolini, and a substantial museum of the decorative arts; exhibitions are often held here.

-Our current itinerary however continues across the main road (which you have already met in its incarnation as Corso V. Emanuele earlier on) - here it is known as Via del Plebiscito.
+Our current itinerary however continues across the main road (which you have already met in its incarnation as Corso V Emanuele earlier on) - here it is known as Via del Plebiscito.
 Fortunately the traffic allowed to use it here is limited and you should find it relatively easy to negotiate your way to the opposite side.

 A short way along on the right as you head away from Piazza Venezia begins Via della Gatta.
-Turn up this street: it is not in itself a particularly interesting road, but you are passing, on the right, one side of the magnificent Palazzo Doria-Pamphilj, certainly worth a visit on another occasion (for more brief info on this area see 'A Ride on Bus 116') Half-way along on the left it meets with Piazza Grazioli, and the Palazzo of the same name here is the private residence in Rome of Signor Berlusconi (it must have been pretty convenient for his erstwhile official one in Piazza Colonna).
+Turn up this street: it is not in itself a particularly interesting road, but you are passing, on the right, one side of the magnificent Palazzo Doria Pamphilj, certainly worth a visit on another occasion (for more brief info on this area see 'A Ride on Bus 116') Half-way along on the left it meets with Piazza Grazioli, and the Palazzo of the same name here is the private residence in Rome of a certain Signor Berlusconi (it must have been pretty convenient for his erstwhile official one in Piazza Colonna).
 Standing on a ledge on one corner of this palace is the creature for whom Via della Gatta is named - again originally probably associated with the Egyptian Isis cult-temple.
 No-one to my knowledge has ever heard it purr, however, so it doesn't qualify as one of our targets today!

 At the end of the road, as it widens into Piazza del Collegio Romano, make your way around the right side of the piazza and take the narrow road leading towards Via del Corso (far right).
-This road perversely bears the name 'Via Lata' -'Broad Street': not as far as I know in irony, but rather to commemorate the original name of this end of the Corso in ancient times, when it was indeed an unusually wide stretch (the beginning of the renowned Flaminian Way, leading out of the city to the north).
+This road perversely bears the name 'Via Lata' -'Broad Street': not in irony, but rather to commemorate the original name of this end of the Corso in ancient times, when it was indeed an unusually wide stretch (the beginning of the renowned Flaminian Way, leading out of the city to the north).
 Halfway along Via Lata on the left is statue number five.

 This small stone fountain, in the shape of a portly water-seller carrying his barrel - which seems to have sprung a leak! - is known as 'Il Facchino', 'the Porter'.
 He is the only one of our six who can possibly be identified with a real person: supposedly he represents a gentleman by the name of Abbondio Rizio, delicately described in some stories as 'a heavy drinker'; be that as it may, the statue definitely depicts one of the medieval & renaissance merchants who used to collect water from either still-working aqueducts, or (unpleasant thought) from the Tiber itself and sell it around the streets.